warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/build-a-custom-smart-contract/build-a-cosmwasm-contract.md

 sidebar_position: 2
 ---

-# Build a custom smart contract
+# Build a CosmWasm contract

 ## Overview

+The [`x/wasm`](/learn/warden-protocol-modules/external-modules#xwasm) Warden module allows executing WebAssembly smart contracts developed with [CosmWasm](https://cosmwasm.com) and **Rust**.

-This guide explains how to create and deploy a simple "Hello World" smart contract on the Warden chain.
+This guide explains how to create and deploy a simple "Hello World" CosmWasm contract on the Warden chain.
 Since it's intended for testing purposes, you'll be running a local chain.

 ## Prerequisites